Chamber Structure and Wallcrossing in The ADHM Theory of Curves I: Introduction

 \subsection{Construction results}

-This paper will consider ADHM sheaves on a smooth projective curve $X$ over $\IC$ with fixed twisting data $(M_1,M_2)$ and fixed framing data $E_\infty =\CO_X$, in which case the ADHM theory is equivalent to the local Pandharipande-Thomas theory for the total space of the rank two bundle $M_1^{-1}\oplus M_2^{-1}$.
-Moreover, $M_1,M_2$ will be chosen so that there is an isomorphism $M_1\otimes_X M_2\simeq K_X^{-1}$, which implies that the total space in question is $K$-trivial.
+This paper will consider ADHM sheaves on a smooth projective curve $X$ over $\IC$ with fixed twisting data $(M_1,M_2)$ and fixed framing data $E_\infty =\CO_X$.
+Moreover, $M_1,M_2$ will be chosen so that there is an isomorphism $M_1\otimes_X M_2\simeq K_X^{-1}$.
 This condition will be needed in the construction of a symmetric perfect obstruction theory for generic values of the stability parameter.

 The $\delta$-stability condition for ADHM sheaves is introduced in section (\ref{defbasic}), definition (\ref{deltastable}).
 Note that lemma (\ref{duallemma}) allows us to restrict our treatment to positive values of the stability parameter.
 Several basic properties as well as preliminary boundedness results are proven in section (\ref{modspace}).